San-Diego-Lions/constitution/index.md

 The Treasurer shall be elected annually.
 The Treasurer shall maintain a record and a bank account of all money matters for The Club.
-The Treasurer shall present a statement at each monthly meeting and a final statement at the Annual General Meeting.
+The Treasurer shall present a detailed financial statement at each board meeting and a comprehensive annual financial report at the Annual General Meeting.
 The Treasurer shall collect all dues, ground fees and monies from the members for The Club.
 The Treasurer is forbidden from using his/her own personal funds to pay for any Club debts or bills.
-The Treasurer shall pay all outstanding bills approved by the members and incurred by The Club or members.
+The Treasurer shall pay all outstanding bills in accordance with the spending authorization procedures outlined in this Constitution.

 ### Social Director